Skip to main content

 • Xeljanz oral solution: 1 mg/mL

 Xeljanz XR lasts longer in the body than Xeljanz.
-So Xeljanz is usually taken twice a day, while Xeljanz XR is only taken once a day.
+So you only need to take Xeljanz XR once a day, while most people take Xeljanz twice a day.

 The typical Xeljanz dosage is the same for RA, psoriatic arthritis (PsA), and ankylosing spondylitis (AS).
 It’s recommended to take 5 mg by mouth twice daily with or without food.